rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

 Almost the exact same steps above will also work in Visual Studio's Standalone TypeScript Angular project type in Visual Studio 2022.
 The differences are:

 - You need to create a Standalone TypeScript Angular project type in Visual Studio 2022, clearly, then follow the same steps as above.
-- In step 4, to install the npm packages you right click the project name in Solution Explorer not the {appName}.client folder, then 'Open in Terminal', and then execute command `npm i` in the window that appears.
+- In step 4, to install the npm packages you right click the project name in Solution Explorer not the {appName}.client folder.
 There is no {appName}.client folder in the project.
+Then, as above, click 'Open in Terminal', and then execute command `npm i` in the window that appears.
 - In step 5, the .eslintrc.js file needs to be created at the root of the project, not in the {appName}.client folder.
 - The src folder mentioned in the testing section is also at the root of the project, not in the {appName}.client folder.